-- Your navigation DVD unit is located in the jack compartment. - Ensure that the vehicle ignition is ON. - If a DVD is already loaded in the Navigation unit, push the eject button. - Load the DVD with the printed side up.
+- Your navigation DVD unit is located in the jack compartment on the right hand side. - Ensure that the vehicle ignition is ON. - If a DVD is already loaded in the Navigation unit, push the eject button. - Load the DVD with the printed side up.
 Do not allow moisture or foreign objects to enter the slot.